Party Guest Material! Meghan Markle Beats Prince Harry At This

-Prince Harry may come from the royal family but he was beaten by his girlfriend, Meghan Markle in Tatler‘s “100 Most Invited” list.
+Prince Harry may come from the royal family but he was beaten by his girlfriend, Meghan Markle, in Tatler‘s “100 Most Invited” list.
 This means Meghan is a more desirable party guest than the Prince.

 Let’s see who gets invited to more parties

-Meghan Markle just received two amazing thumbs-up from the British mag, Tatler as one of the most eligible and popular party guests.
+Meghan Markle just received two amazing thumbs-up from the British mag Tatler as one of the most eligible and popular party guests.
 Now, that’s a surefire way to get approval from the British institution.
-She ranked fourth in the list while her royal beau only manages 22nd place.
-Miss Markle is beaten only by the Delevingnes, a Dame, and a Lord.
+She ranked fourth in the list while her royal beau only managed 22nd place.
+Miss Markle is beaten only by the Delevingnes, a dame, and a lord.

 The magazine describes Meghan as “smoking hot” and “clean-eating” who is expected to talk about her advocacies and “international philanthropy” in social gatherings.
 There really is a charm and appeal when a woman exudes intellect and grace.
 And Meghan has all that attributes.